biolink/biolink-model/docs/expressed_in.md

 ## expressed in

-holds between a gene or gene product and an anatomical entity in which itt is expressed
+holds between a gene or gene product and an anatomical entity in which it is expressed

 URI: [http://bioentity.io/vocab/expressed_in](http://bioentity.io/vocab/expressed_in)
 ## Mappings